-Clarinetist Nur Ben Shalom has performed across Europe both as a soloist as well as a chamber musician.
-He has performed in a wide range of venues, such as the Konzerthaus Berlin, the Berliner Philharmonie and the Musikverein Wien.
+Clarinetist Nur Ben Shalom has performed across Europe both as a soloist and as a chamber musician.
+He has performed in a wide range of venues, such as the Konzerthaus Berlin, the Berliner Philharmonie and Musikverein Wien.

-Outside of his performances, Ben Shalom has diligently researched many forgotten, unknown Jewish composers from the World War II era, aiming to revive and highlight them in the modern cultural discourse.
+Outside of his performances, Ben Shalom has diligently researched many forgotten, unknown Jewish composers from the World War II era, aiming to revive and highlight them in the modern cultural discourse and concerts.

-Ben Shalom has also participated in international festivals such as the Luzern Festival, the Bonn Beethoven festival, the Podium music Festival and the ID festival Berlin.
-He has also performed in orchestras such as the German Opera House and the Richard Wagner Festival in Bayreuth.
+Ben-Shalom participated in international festivals such as the Luzern music Festival, the Bonn Beethoven Festival, the Podium Festival, the ID festival, the Richard Wagner Festival, Dresdner Musikfestspiele, and many others.
+He has performed in orchestras such as the German Opera House and Richard Wagner Fest.

 As a Soloist, Ben Shalom has been invited to perform with the Jerusalem Chamber orchestra, the Ra’anana Symphony Orchestra, Rishon-Le’zion Symphony, the Echo Ensemble Hanns Eisler and the Jewish-Arab Orchestra.

-Ben Shalom plays on several Schwenk und Seggelke special clarinets.
+Ben Shalom plays on several Schwenk und Seggelke clarinets.